Summary

 Citroën C1 | Fiat 500 | Fiat Panda | Hyundai i10 | Peugeot 108 | SEAT Mii | Skoda Citigo | Smart Forfour | Toyota Aygo | Volkswagen Up!

-Regardless of whether you’re looking for a new or used Picanto, The Car Expert’s partners have thousands of cars to choose from
+If you’re looking to buy a new or used Kia Picanto, The Car Expert’s partners can help you find the right car

 Personal contract hire deals from Carparison Leasing.
 Find out more